GERMANY >> HISTORY OF GERMANY >>

 ■ National Socialist German Doctors' League

-Other parties became illegal by law.
-On December 1, 1933, the unity between country and party was anchored by statute.
-The National Socialist revolution was
+By law, other parties were made illegal.
+On December 1, 1933, the unity between the country and the party was enshrined by statute.
+The National Socialist revolution was complete, and the German Empire changed its political system once again, becoming known as the Third Reich.

 The whole process took only a few months and became a model for authoritarian takeovers.